-Political and policy risks How do the parties address political and policy risks in financial services M&A transactions?
+Political and policy risks

+How do the parties address political and policy risks in financial services M&A transactions?

 Political and policy risks are generally very limited in Switzerland, including in the financial industry.
-It is, however, advisable to pre-sound with FINMA early in the process if the parties are uncertain whether FINMA sees potential hurdles approving an incoming shareholder, director or officer.
+It is, however, advisable to check early with FINMA if the parties are uncertain whether FINMA will see hurdles approving an incoming shareholder, director or officer.